This post was most recently updated on January 1st, 2020

-Edgecomb Grey is one of my favourite paint colours.
-Yet, I haven’t spent much time talking about it here.
+Edgecomb Grey Benjamin Moore HC-173 is one of my favourite paint colours.
+Yet, I haven’t spent much time talking about it here on the blog.
 It’s one of those classic, tried and true Benjamin Moore paint colours that you almost take for granted.
 But, whenever I post a photo of a room on my Instagram that was painted with Edgecomb Gray, I ALWAYS get questions about the paint colour!

-I love Edgecomb Gray because it is light enough to keep a space feeling airy, yet it has enough depth and mood to still feel like a colour.
+Edgecomb Gray Benjamin Moore reminds me of linen, and in fact, almost matches our linen-hued sofa!
+I love it because it is light enough to keep a space feeling airy, yet it has enough depth and mood to still feel like a colour and not just an off white.
 Benjamin Moore describes it as a soft, earthy, organic neutral, and a “go-to grey that’s timeless with a modern edge”.
 It is definitely a neutral that would work in almost any space.

-So if you are looking for a soft, warm grey, I’d definitely recommend looking into this great paint colour.
-I always suggest starting with a sample in your space before committing to a gallon or more.
+Yes, absolutely!
+If you are looking for a soft, warm greige, I’d definitely recommend looking into Edgecomb Gray Benjamin Moore.
+BUT I always suggest starting with a sample in your space before committing to a gallon or more.
 That’s because paint colours will always look different depending on how much natural light your room gets.

 Also, paint colours will always look a little different on your computer monitor than they will on a wall.
 So make sure to test it out in your space first.